 ↓ ARGOS 2.1 – The special unit for rotationally symmetric optics

-↓ ARGOS 200 – Maximum resolution (not only) for large optics
+↓ ARGOS 200 – Maximum resolution (not only) for large optics and wafers

 ↓ ARGOS fiber cable – Testing of fiber end surfaces

-You have an inspection task where larger elements have to be inspected, but smallest defects below 10 µm are irrelevant?
+Do you have an inspection task where larger elements have to be inspected, but smallest defects below 10 µm are irrelevant?
 Thanks to the modular design of the ARGOS matrix system, we can offer you a solution perfectly adapted to your requirements.

 Furthermore, the ARGOS matrix measuring head can also be very well integrated into larger installations or measuring systems.
 The ARGOS software can be easily remote controlled via our Web API.
 So nothing prevents a complete integration into your automated system.